Joey Bart Player Props: Giants vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- The Tigers had a 4.06 team ERA that ranked 21st across all league pitching staffs.
+- The Tigers' 4.06 team ERA ranked 21st across all MLB pitching staffs.

-- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in baseball.
+- Tigers pitchers combined to give up 167 home runs (one per game), the 10th-fewest in baseball.

+- The Tigers are sending Boyd (0-1) to make his third start of the season.

+- In his last time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.